buskerone/react-native-app-tech-test/README.md

-# Belin App
+# App
-This is a demo app for a technical test.
+This app consist in two screens:
+- Registration p1 (user data + validation)
+- Registration p2 (array of looks where you can choose one and save it to local storage)

 ## Instructions